 The term “Depreciation” refers to the decrease in an asset's value over time, due to various factors such as mileage and wear and tear.

-- Consider the historic market demand of the particular make and model of your vehicle.
+- The historic market demand of the particular make and model of your vehicle.

 - Is the three-door or five-door model more popular?